cser/cser-vim-settings/README.md

 cser-vim-settings
 =================

-utility repo for my vim settings

-This is just a backup of my vim settings.
+It's just a backup of my vim settings.
 Don't try to use it :)